Equilibrium states and zero temperature limit on topologically transitive countable Markov shifts: Compact subshifts approximation

 \section{Compact subshifts approximation}

 We suppose that $f$ is a summable potential such that $P_G(f) < \infty$ and $V(f) < \infty$ from now on.
-Our aim is to prove the existence of the zero temperature limit on topologically transitive countable Markov shifts.
-We accomplish this using an approximation by compact subshifts of $\Sigma$, and in this compacts we can use the explicit form of the zero temperature limit made in \cite{Lep05}.
+Our aim is to prove the existence of equilibrium states for $tf$ and $t>1$ and accumulation points for such sequence of equilibrium states as we approach the zero temperature limit on topologically transitive countable Markov shifts.
+We accomplish this using an approximation by compact subshifts of $\Sigma$ and its Gibbs equilibrium states in each compact subspace.

 We can choose a sequence $(\Sigma_k)_{k \in \mathbb{N}}$ of compact topologically transitive subshifts of $\Sigma$ such that for any $k \in \mathbb{N}$ we have $\Sigma_k \subsetneq \Sigma$ and $\Sigma_k \subsetneq \Sigma_{k+1}$ and such that the variational principle \eqref{VPCompact} can be resumed to